CMPUT301f25Orchid/Project/README.md

 4. Add Firebase configuration:
    - Place your `google-services.json` in `app/` directory
-   - (Note: A configuration file is included in the repository)
+   - (Note: A configuration file is included in the repository that has been disabled)

 5. Build the project:
    ```bash